-- 1 KVM over IP Switch (CN9900 or CN9950)
+- 1 CN9950 KVM over IP Switch

-- 1 DisplayPort Cable
+- 1 DisplayPort cable

-- 1 USB Type-A to USB Type-B Cable
+- 1 USB Type-A to USB Type-B cable

-- 1 USB Type-A to USB Mini-B Cable
+- 1 USB Type-A to USB Mini-B cable

+- 1 power adapter

-- 1 Power Adapter
+- 1 mounting kit

-- 1 Mounting Kit
+- 1 control terminal block

-- 1 Footpad Set
+- 1 foot pad set (4 pcs)

-- 1 User Instructions\
+- 1 user instructions

-- \ Features may have been added to the CN9000 / CN9600 / CN9900 / CN9950 since this manual was published.
+Features may have been added to the CN9000 / CN9600 / CN9950 since this manual was published.
 Please visit our website to download the most up-to-date version.

-Check to make sure that all the components are present and that nothing got damaged in shipping.
-If you encounter a problem, contact your dealer.
+Check to make sure that all components are present and in working condition.
+If you encounter any problems, please contact your local dealer.

-Read this manual thoroughly and follow the installation and operation procedures carefully to prevent any damage to the unit, and/or any of the devices connected to it.
+Read this manual thoroughly and follow the installation and operation procedures to prevent any damage to the unit and/or any devices connected to it.